What is Content Automation in Pharma and Why is it Important?

 - Where content can be reused as a derivative, with some changes from the original source

 While certain reuse best practices have been proven over time, there is no “one size fits all” for content reuse strategies.
 One of our pharma customers defined a reuse strategy for clinical reports that allows for reuse at the component and section level, but not for an individual paragraph or sentence.
 The CMC team at that same company defined reuse at the paragraph level in order to automate conditional text.
+Another customer’s reuse strategy separates individual sentences in core areas of clinical trial design – eligibility criteria, objectives, endpoints, assessments – to enable conditional reuse based on metadata.

+Regardless of how granular your level of reuse is, without a plan, your best efforts to scale content reuse will fail.
 There’s more to content reuse than breaking long documents into pieces and then putting them back together.
 To successfully reuse content, you need to create content standards.

-For reused content to flow seamlessly wherever it is used and to meet the requirements of the various documents, the content must be written with reuse in mind.
+For reused content to flow seamlessly wherever it is used and to meet the requirements of the various documents, the content must be created with reuse in mind.
 The organization must adopt standards for how content is written, how much content to include in each component, and what order to include the information in.
 Authors must follow those standards so that content can be reused automatically, without additional curation by humans.

 Content reuse is the basis of several types of content automation in pharma.
 In fact, content reuse and automation are so closely related, it’s almost impossible to do one without the other.
 Much of content automation depends on a well-defined content reuse strategy.